karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-3.md

 Today we will make our game look less dull by adding a run animation to the player character.

+We will download an image containing an animation, draw it in game and then make the animation play properly.
+A theme throughout today's post is that we will try the different procs for drawing graphics on the screen that Raylib provides, and see how they can be used in different circumstances.

 As usual, this post has a companion video, it says mostly the same stuff, but in video form.
-Beginners are encouraged to both watch and read, as it will make everything easier to understand.
+This series is targeted at beginners, who are encouraged to both watch and read, as it will make everything easier to understand.

 <figure>
 {{<youtube PUT HERE>}}